 Before you apply for a personal loan, look for the best offers across each type of lender.

-The best places to get a loan
+The best places to get a personal loan:

 Where can I get a personal loan?

 Online lenders now own the largest market share — 38 percent — of all unsecured personal loan balances, according to TransUnion data.